benzo8/rointe-hass/README.md

 - Ability to control the temperature
 - Provides a sensor with the current temperature, as measured by the device.
 - Choose between presets (Eco, Comfort) or Manual Mode
-- Notification of firmware updates available
+- Notification of firmware updates available (not working in Nexa)
-- Energy data (Current power and consumed energy)
+- Energy data (Current power and consumed energy) (not working in Nexa)

 ## Installation
 Please follow these steps: